NativeScript/plugins/packages/biometrics/README.md

 ```
 ### Checking for support

-To check if the device support biometrics authentication, call the `available()`.
+To check if the device supports biometrics authentication, call the `available()` method.

 ```js
 var biometricAuth = new BiometricAuth();